grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 The Faust program specification is usually entirely done in the language itself.
 But in some specific cases it may be useful to develop *separated DSP components* and *combine* them in a more complex setup.

-Since taking advantage of the huge number of already available UI and audio architecture files is important, keeping the same dsp API is preferable, so that more complex DSP can be controlled and audio rendered the usual way.
-Extended DSP classes will typically subclass the `dsp` root class and override or complete part of its API.
+Since taking advantage of the huge number of already available UI and audio architecture files is important, keeping the same `dsp` API is preferable, so that more complex DSP can be controlled and audio rendered the usual way.
+Extended DSP classes will typically subclass the `dsp` base class and override or complete part of its API.

 #### Combining DSP